Focus on What Really Matters in Low-Altitude Governance: A Management-Centric Multi-Modal Benchmark with Implicitly Coordinated Vision-Language Reasoning Framework: Abstract

 \section{Abstract}

 Low-altitude vision systems are becoming a critical infrastructure for smart city governance.
 However, existing object-centric perception paradigms and loosely coupled vision–language pipelines are still difficult to support management-oriented anomaly understanding required in real-world urban governance.
 To bridge this gap, we introduce GovLA-10K, the first management-oriented multi-modal benchmark for low-altitude intelligence, along with GovLA-Reasoner, a unified vision-language reasoning framework tailored for governance-aware aerial perception.
 Unlike existing studies that aim to exhaustively annotate all visible objects, GovLA-10K is deliberately designed around functionally salient targets that directly correspond to practical management needs, and further provides actionable management suggestions grounded in these observations.
-To effectively coordinate the fine-grained visual grounding with high-level contextual language reasoning, GovLA-Reasoner introduces an efficient feature adapter that implicitly coordinates discriminative representation sharing between the visual detector and the large language model (LLM).
-Extensive experiments show that our method significantly improves performance while avoiding the need of fine-tuning for any task-specific individual components.
+To effectively coordinate the fine-grained visual grounding with high-level contextual language reasoning, GovLA-Reasoner introduces an efficient Spatially-aware Grounding Adapter (SGA) that implicitly coordinates discriminative representation sharing between the visual detector and the large language model (LLM).
+Different from existing adapters that primarily focus on global embedding alignment, our SGA is specifically designed to compress and aggregate multi-stream grounding-aware representations, thereby preserving fine-grained spatial cues while enabling their effective integration into the language reasoning process.
+Extensive experiments indicate that our GovLA-Reasoner effectively improves performance while avoiding the need of fine-tuning for any task-specific individual components.
 We believe our work offers a new perspective and foundation for future studies on management-aware low-altitude vision–language systems.
+The code and dataset will be publicly released after further organization.